saylordotorg/course_bus403/Unit03.md

+---
+layout: default
+title: "BUS403: Negotiations and Conflict Management"
+course_description: "A detailed survey of business negotiation skills and strategies designed to help maintain healthy business relationships.
+Examines the concepts, processes, strategies, and ethical issues related to negotiation, and appropriate conduct in a variety of business contexts."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Processes and Phases of Negotiation** <span id="3"></span>
 * As you have progressed through learning materials in Units 1 and 2, you have learned that regardless of the inevitability of conflict in